Written by: Kelly McCarthy-Maine

 The hugely popular eventing season in the UK runs from March to October, with nearly 100,000 runs made at just fewer than 200 affiliated competitions.
 “Being based in Wiltshire means most events are within a few hours’ drive, and the model is much more focused on one-day eventing, so you go home every night,” explains Rebecca.
 “You can really pick and choose the events to suit your horse and there are enough events around to make changes to your plan if you need to.”

-Adapting the training regimen
+Rebecca Howard adapting the training regimen

 “Luckily, I had made a few moves before coming to England, so had some experience adapting my training and fitness plans,” says Rebecca.
 “So much of it depends on the physical environment you are in and the facilities you have access to – and in North America, that often means a cross-country move twice a year between a north and a south base and a season that sort of rolls on year-round.